<< Down The Yangtze ^ January, 2003 Among The Biogeeks Of San Diego >>

 They had Shania Twain on during the halftime show.
 She came out dressed in a Barbarella outfit, clearly intending to prove that no other Canadian android could match her, fiery explosions or no. Her robotic masters actually had her segue from a tired old hit into a new song form her album, "Up!", medley style, finessing the rule about one song per act in the halftime show, but they forgot to make her lip-synch.
 For her own finale, Shania climbed on a little crane platform and had herself lifted high above the crowd, which again raised my hopes that she might go out with a bang, and take some of her fans out with her.
 But if it happened, they didn't show it.

 Thankfully, the next act on the stage was No Doubt, with the lovely Gwen Stefani, followed by a surprisingly spry Sting, looking young.
-Sting let Gwen sing along to a song he wrote back before he sucked.
+Sting let Gwen sing along to a song he wrote back in his salad days.
 It undid a lot of the damage.

 And the game itself?
 It was a real nail-biter, a classic for the ages.
 First one team had the ball, and then the other.
 You could hear the roar of the crowd, and the suspense kept you on the edge of your seat.
 Hell of a halftime show.
 You really should have seen it.